miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Renamed new blade dropped by the Asian vampire to "Replica Katana".
 Released trapped Fu Syndicate guard and added Julius killed lines.
 Removed another warehouse spawning and restored beachhouse weapons.
-Fixed superguards at Giovanni mansion and the bonus sweeper lines.
+Fixed superguards at Giovanni Mansion and the bonus sweeper lines.
 Changed flaming crossbow text and added some more inspection nodes.
 Corrected typos and lines for newscaster, Lily, Copper and Vandal.